-Staff at the first hospital she spoke with pushed for reconstructive breast surgery.
-She wanted a different approach.
-People kept recommending Dr. Marilyn Leitch, a highly respected breast surgeon at UT Southwestern’s Harold C. Simmons Comprehensive Cancer Center who spearheads one of the nation’s leading multidisciplinary groups dedicated to breast cancer evaluation and treatment.
-Dr. Leitch, a Professor of Surgery, holds the S.T.
+Staff at the first hospital she spoke with seemed less focused on her as a patient and more focused on the reconstructive breast surgery she would eventually need.
+She wanted a team that treated her differently from this.
+People kept recommending Dr. Marilyn Leitch, a breast surgeon at the Simmons Cancer Center.
+Dr. Leitch is a Professor of Surgery and holds the S.T.
 Harris Family Distinguished Chair in Breast Surgery, in Honor of A. Marilyn Leitch, M.D.

-“The day I came to see [Dr. Leitch], my life changed, and it was like, ‘Everything’s going to be OK.’
-My anxiety went way down, and I just felt so much safer.
-I felt like everything was going to be OK,” Ms. Casper said.
+“Everyone kept saying this is the best breast surgeon,” she said.
+“The day I came to see her my life changed, and it was like, ‘Everything’s going to be ok.’
+My anxiety was way down, and I just felt so much safer.
+I felt like everything was going to be ok.”

-She said the doctors and staff focused on her as a person and moved to make her treatment as quick and easy as possible.
-She also said she felt like a priority when she could hear the scheduler working the phones to advance her appointments.
+The doctors and staff focused on her as a person and moved to make her treatment as quick and easy as possible.
+She said she felt like a priority when she could hear the scheduler working the phones to advance her appointments.

 “People have just taken care of me in a way that I had never experienced before in the medical system,” she said.
 “It really helped keep my spirit up.
 I really felt like I had really been cared for as a human being.”